 Goserelin can sometimes cause hair thinning.
 This is usually mild.
 People don’t always tell their specialist team about hair thinning when they are having hormone therapy so it’s difficult to say how common this is.

 Changes in blood pressure can also occur.
 Blood pressure can be higher or lower than normal, but does not normally need treatment or mean that goserelin has to be stopped.

 When first starting goserelin treatment, some women notice joint pain and stiffness.
 This is due to the reduced oestrogen levels and usually improves over time.
 If it doesn’t, talk to your specialist or breast care nurse.

 Lack of oestrogen over a long period of time can cause thinning of the bones (osteoporosis).
-It is usually recommended that anyone with primary breast cancer having ovarian suppression treatment is offered a DEXA (dual energy X-ray absorptiometry) scan within three months of starting goserelin.
+Some women with primary breast cancer having ovarian suppression treatment will be offered a DEXA (dual energy X-ray absorptiometry) scan within three months of starting goserelin.
 A DEXA scan measures bone density.
 If you’re having goserelin for secondary breast cancer, you can talk to your specialist breast team about whether a DEXA scan is appropriate for you.